Skip to main content

 Assetbundle Number*Pokémon

-* This might just be DexID/00/00, the zeroes referring to formID, gender, shiny status and so forth.
+* This is typically just DexID/00/00, the zeroes referring to formID, gender, shiny status and so forth.
 Example: 1510000 would be Mew.
+The actual value references the numbers in the name of the assetBundle for the field model found in romfs\Data\StreamingAssets\AssetAssistant\Pokemon Database\pokemons\field.

 ColorIndex